cardsorg/cardsorg.github.io/constitution.md

 ## Article 11
 Laws may be passed by a majority of at least two-thirds of the membership.
 The Grand Leader may unilateraly pass laws as long as the Grand Leader has all of the powers required.

+## Article 12
+The Grand Leader is not subject to any regulations of CARDS.

 ## Amendment process
 This document may only be amended by more than three-fourths of the total membership.
 Articles 1 and 2 may not be amended or nullified without the agreement of the Grand Leader.